with-context-engine/repository-factory-docs/index.md

 ## 🏛️ Repository *ethos*

 We've all been there.
 Running `git init` and then 🤷🏽‍♂️ immediately thereafter.
-Questions like
+Questions like:

+1. Ok now how do I organize my python environment?
+2. Where do I place my files so that I can train, serve, deploy, or create something with python?
+3. Do I have the right dependencies?
+4. What about all the `bash` customizations I should use?
+5. Once I've got my ML code built, where do I go to train the model?
+6. How do I integrate these deployed tools (ML model, Streamlit app, FastAPI, etc., into my DevOps's environment?)

+The list goes on and on.
+Finally, if you're interested in building actual machine learning *product prototypes*, you often wonder what's the best way to string together all these components?
+Well, that's the pain I've felt too.
+Standing on the shoulders of [giants](https://github.com/radix-ai/poetry-cookiecutter/tree/main), [like](https://stefanbuck.com/blog/codeless-contributions-with-github-issue-forms), these

 ### Pre-requisites